mLenehan1/ECE-FinalYearProject/ProjectReport/ExperimentalEquipmentAndProcedures/experimentequipment.md

 ## Experimental Equipment Requirements

-The following hardware equipment is required for testing of both the audio server software and the listener tracking implementations:
+The following hardware equipment is required for the testing of both the audio server software and the listener tracking implementations:

 \begin{table}[H]